lbc-team/ethers.js/docs/v5/api/utils/hashing/README.md

 // Do NOT use UTF-8 strings that are not a DataHexstring utils.keccak256("hello world")
-// Error: invalid arrayify value (argument="value", value="hello world", code=INVALID_ARGUMENT, version=bytes/5.0.10)
+// [Error: invalid arrayify value] {
+//   argument: 'value',
+//   code: 'INVALID_ARGUMENT',
+//   reason: 'invalid arrayify value',
+//   value: 'hello world'
+// }

 // If needed, convert strings to bytes first: utils.keccak256(utils.toUtf8Bytes("hello world"))